wistia/wistia-open-docs/_posts/video-seo.md

 In the end, the goal is to get your content to rank higher in search engines like Google.
-Telling search engines about your content through Wistia's Video SEO feature allows your pages to:
+Telling search engines about your content through Wistia's Video SEO features allows your pages to:

 * Rank higher in basic search results based on the presence and relevance of your video content.